NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/OHIFModeGallery/Readme.md

 - [x] Automatically download extensions of correct version when installing modes.
 - [ ] WIP Verify that npm packages fetched by CLI are _actually_ conforming to extensions/modes so we don't just cross our fingers.
 - [ ] WIP Error handling for extension conflicts.
-- [ ] WIP Error handling for missing extensions.
+- [x] Error handling when constructing modes at runtime for missing extensions/extension version mismatches.
 - [ ] Type mode and extension schema and make these types publically available somewhere.
 - [ ] Add the type contracts to the templates produced by ohif-cli create-extension and ohif-cli create-mode.